 How To Protect Your Home From Flash Floods

-Living in Hawaii may be paradise — but even paradise has its problems.
-Take flash floods, for example: flash floods can be extremely dangerous and devastating to both people and property, and anything that stands in the way of a flash flood is at risk of being destroyed.
+may be paradise — but even paradise has its problems.
+Take flash floods, for example: can be extremely dangerous and devastating to both people and property, and anything that stands in the way of a flash flood is at risk of being destroyed.
 Flash floods are more likely to occur after it has already been raining for several days; however, one of the most insidious aspects of these floods is that they can occur even when there are no visible signs of rain.

 Use the following tips to help you prepare and protect yourself and your home from flash floods: